iagoleal/iagoleal.github.io/content/posts/cuts.md

 :::

 :::Proof
-If $X$ has nonempty interior, there is an hyperplane separating
+If $X$ has nonempty interior, there is a hyperplane separating
 $\{x_0\}$ from the interior of $X$, and if it is empty, then the entirety of $X$ lies inside in an affine subspace of $\R^n$, and we can take this subspace as our hyperplane.